Volunteer Social Prescribers

 • long term conditions;

-to community support programmes which can include:
+And the SP programme refers patients on to community support programmes which can include:

-• Social clubs;
+• social clubs;

-• Physical activities;
+• physical activities;

-• Arts and Crafts;
+• arts and crafts;

-• Counselling;
+• counselling;

-• Peer support groups for those with long-term conditions;
+• peer support groups for those with long-term conditions;

-• Advice and guidance;
+• advice and guidance;

-• Volunteering groups.
+• volunteering groups.

-Our SP addresses the individual needs of a person using a holistic approach to health.
+Social Prescribing addresses the individual needs of a person using a holistic approach to health.
 Social prescription is an alternative support which empowers people to take greater control over their own health and wellbeing.
-Patients experience many health benefits such as: better social connections and improved physical and mental wellbeing.
-We refer patients to trusted community-led health organisations for non-medical support.
-Progress reports are provided on patient engagement and improvements in health and wellbeing.
-This encourages self-management and potentially reduces the demand on some clinical services.
-Through SP we connect a variety of non-clinical, local support programmes and services.
-This helps people to make healthy choices, strengthen their resilience and stay connected to their community.
-SP enables community organisations to respond to the identified needs within the community they serve.
+Patients experience many health benefits, such as better social connections and improved physical and mental wellbeing.

 The Process

-1. A GP or Primary Health Care professional makes a referral to a Social Prescriber based in the surgery.
+• A GP or Primary Health Care professional makes a referral to a Social Prescriber based in the surgery.

-2. The Social Prescriber and the patient meet 1-1 to discuss individual support needs.
+• The Social Prescriber and the patient meet 1-1 to discuss individual support needs.

-3. The patient is supported to engage in suitable community-based activities and services.
+• The patient is supported to engage in suitable community-based activities and services.